-HSC and HST configuration
+HSC and HST Configuration

 - 1 As HSTA is built in, no configuration is required.
-Simply make PV =0 to make it as a 32-bit cyclic timer. - 2 To cooperate with the photo interrupter, set the HSC0 as an up counting counter having single input (MD0, but use only U input). - X All other settings (polarity of counting and control inputs) are preset (non-inverse) and should not be changed.
+Simply make PV (R4154)=0 to make it as a 32-bit cyclic timer. - 2 To cooperate with the photo interrupter, set the HSC0 as an up counting counter having single input (MD0, but use only U input).